-Transfer Student Housing
+Transfer and Exchange Student Housing

 Vanderbilt University is a residential campus for undergraduate students, and the residential experience is understood to be an integral part of a Vanderbilt education.
 This commitment to residential education is clearly expressed in the University’s residential requirement: